-The funds for this project have been currently budgeted (but not yet allocated), for the project as described above.
-The funds that have been put aside in the Child EA will be only for the purpose of satisfying mitigation requirements and will not be re-allocated to another other element of the project or expended for any purpose other than completing the mitigation requirements.
+The funds for this project have been currently budgeted and allocated, for the project as described above.
+The funds that have been allocated for mitigation and monitoring will not be re-allocated to another element of the project or expended for any purpose other than completing the mitigation and monitoring requirements.